7 Best Air Purifiers for Home in 2026

 Best Overall: The LEVOIT Vital 200S-P delivers the best combination of CADR performance, smart features, and price in this roundup.
 The washable pre-filter and pelleted carbon filter set it apart from competitors at every price point.

-Budget Pick: The LEVOIT Core 300-P is Amazon’s bestselling air purifier for good reason — H13 HEPA filtration and interchangeable filter options at a price that makes clean air accessible for any household.
+Budget Pick: The LEVOIT Core 200S-P is one of Amazon’s most-reviewed air purifiers for good reason — H13 HEPA filtration, app and voice control, and interchangeable filter options at a price that makes clean air accessible for any household.

 Runner-Up: The Coway Airmega AP-1512HH has been Wirecutter’s top pick for over a decade, with 4-stage filtration, Eco Mode, and the lowest filter replacement costs in this roundup.